Joinery Design

 Joinery is the craft of creating wooden components and assemblies for buildings — the elements that give a room its architectural character.
 While cabinetry focuses on storage furniture, joinery covers the built environment itself: the staircase that connects the floors, the panelling that defines the walls, the windows that frame the view, and the doors that punctuate the space.

-In the UK, bespoke joinery is undergoing a significant revival.
-A 14% increase in enquiries for British-made, individually crafted joinery elements was recorded in 2024.
-Clients — particularly in the high-end residential and hospitality sectors — want joinery that is designed for their specific building, not adapted from standard profiles.
+Bespoke joinery is undergoing a significant revival worldwide.
+Demand for individually crafted joinery elements continues to grow, particularly in the high-end residential and hospitality sectors, where clients want joinery that is designed for their specific building, not adapted from standard profiles.
 That requires precise technical drawings.

 Joinery differs from general carpentry in its precision and permanence.
 A door that is 1mm out of square is a door that will never hang correctly.
 A staircase with inconsistent riser heights breaches Building Regulations.
 Precise drawings prevent these problems before a single component is cut.